 Travel Tips: Welcome to the Yucatan, Mexico

-There is more to the Yucatan and Mexico than windy beaches and spicy food.
+There is more to the Yucatan and Mexico than beautiful beaches and spicy food.
 If you allow yourself to wander, you become aware of some glaring and paradoxical features.
-Mexico is a land of contrast – the place where you see folk-made statues of the laughing and skeletal ‘La Catrina’ standing next to churches and remnants of Spanish colonialism.
+Mexico is a land of contrast – the place where you see folk-made statues of the laughing and skeletal ‘La Catrina’ standing next to the remnants of Spanish colonialism.
 You will see opposite extremes like luxurious modern homes towering over beggars in the street.

-If you are from an English-speaking country, you might become fascinated by the Latino culture.
+If you are from an English-speaking country, you might be intrigued by Latino culture.
 My Spanish is poor but that did not stop me from booking outside of the hotel zone.
-I didn’t want to stay in the more Vegas-like areas of Cancun as the resorts lack Mexican culture and not to mention, are far too expensive (often in the $1400 and up per person / week range) for the budget traveler!
-I stayed in a downtown Cancun hotel and found it not only economical but perfectly situated near the bus station (aka The “ADO”).
+I didn’t want to stay in the more Vegas-like areas of Cancun as the resorts lack Mexican culture and not to mention, are a little expensive for budget travel.
+I stayed in a downtown Cancun hotel and found it not only economical but well situated near transportation (the bus station aka The “ADO”).

-I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in earlier days, I have come to value the privacy of a hotel room.
-Rooms can be had for $20-$50 a night.
-I chose a Mexican 3-star, which would be like a 2-star in G-7 nations.
+I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in other days, I have come to value the privacy of a hotel room.

-The hotel room smells of fresh paint but I could open a window to clear the air.
-It had air-conditioning, clean bed sheets and scrubbed bathroom.
-I don’t need everything to be perfect so long as it’s functional:
+The downtown hotel room smells of fresh paint but I could open a window to clear the air.
+It had air-conditioning, clean bed sheets and well-scrubbed bathroom.
+I don’t need everything to be perfect so long as it’s functional.

 Food was Inexpensive yet Edibly Delicious

 A cool breeze filters through the park grounds and musicians come to play and showcase their songs.
 You receive free entertainment while you eat!
-Some of the artists are so good you can’t help but support them by dropping a few pesos into their hat or purchasing a CD.
+Some of the artists are so good you can’t help but support them by dropping a few pesos into their hat or purchasing their art.